guygrigsby/website/content/examples/go-builder-pattern.md

 ---
 title: "Go Builder Pattern"
 date: 2020-01-26T16:54:48-07:00
-draft: true

 ---

+I came from the Java world so I am familiar with the Java builder pattern.
+I didn't use it much, but I reviewed some Go code recently that used a builder.
+It was written by a former Java dev and I have been thinking about it.

-While you can use a builder pattern in Go, it was brought over from languages like Java.
+I came to the realization that, while you can use a builder pattern in Go, it really isn't idiomatic.
 <!--more-->
-A more idiomatic way to achieve that end would be the options pattern.
-It can be used much the same way as the builder pattern, but it doesn't obscure what's happening and remains functional in paradigm ( sort of :) ).
+A more idiomatic way to do the same thing is the options pattern.
+It's used much the same way as the builder pattern.

 https://play.golang.org/p/6f85-hcUQy2
 ```go